boniyeamincse/OSCP-Preparation/Linux Fundamentals Part 1.md

 Linux, being an open-source operating system, is widely used across various domains.
 It powers servers, embedded systems, and personal computers.
 Many distributions, such as Ubuntu, Fedora, and Debian, have gained popularity for their stability, security, and extensive software repositories.
 Linux is also prevalent in the development of networking equipment, mobile devices, and cloud computing infrastructure.

+# Linux Usage

+Linux is used in many ways, including:

+## Server OS

+Linux serves as the operating system for a variety of servers, performing critical roles in different domains:
+- Web servers
+- Database servers
+- File servers
+- Email servers
+- Other shared servers

+## Desktop OS

+Linux is utilized as a Desktop Operating System for personal productivity computing.

+## Embedded Systems

+Linux is a popular choice for embedded systems, playing a role in diverse applications such as:
+- Routers
+- IoT devices
+- Smart appliances

+## Server Installations

+Linux is commonly used in server installations, particularly in conjunction with the LAMP (Linux, Apache, MySQL, PHP/Perl/Python) application stack.

 # Common Commands